|Sputnik Signs (page 2)|

 The Bel Aire Motel sputnik sign was installed in the early 1960s.
 It appears to have been produced by the same manufacturer as those at Monica's Bakery and the Clubhouse.
 I have heard the company was known as Gulf Industries.
 I have also heard that this model was marketed as the "Sell-Star."
 The sputniks shown in the rows below have fewer bulbs on their spheres and have stubbier spikes than those in the row shown above.
 These may also be larger than those shown below.
 None of these signs were designed to revolve.

 The Bel Aire Motel was demolished in 2015.
 The sign panels were sold to a collector.
+They are now displayed at the Route 66 Motorheads Bar in Springfield.
 The sputnik was restored and is now on display at the Ace Sign Company sign museum in Springfield, IL.
 The flashing mechanism is operating as it did originally.

-The sputnik at Monica's Bakery is installed on top of a pole sign. [map]
+The sputnik at Monica's Bakery was installed on top of a pole sign.
+In 2020, the entire pole sign was gone.

 The Clubhouse at This Old House operated from 2007-2011.
 The building is still vacant but this sputnik remains on the roof. [map]